Mitsubishi J8M Shūsui: Operational history

 On 8 January 1945, one of the two J8M1 prototypes was towed aloft, water ballast added in place of the fuel tank and rocket engine to test its aerodynamics.
-The test flights confirmed the design.
+These test flights validated the design's performance.
 Training courses for JAAF and JNAF pilots began on the Ku-13 glider, which shared a similar configuration to the J8M1.
 The 312th Naval Air Group was selected to operate the first J8M1.
 Mitsubishi, Fuji Hikoki, and Nissan Jidosha all had tooling for mass production well into the advanced stages, ready to produce both the J8M1 and the J8M2 variant, which differed from the J8M1 in sacrificing one of the Type 5 cannon for a small increase in fuel capacity.
 The first J8M1 prototype to be equipped with the Toko Ro.2 (KR10) was ready in June 1945.
 They were then transferred from the Nagoya plant to Yokoku for final checks before powered flight testing, after final glide tests with the engine installed.

 The J8M took to the air for its first powered flight on 7 July 1945, with Lieutenant Commander Toyohiko Inuzuka at the controls; after his "sharp start" rocket-powered takeoff, Inuzuka successfully jettisoned the dolly upon becoming airborne and began to gain speed, climbing skywards at a 45° angle.
 At an altitude of 400 m, the engine stopped abruptly, and the J8M1 stalled.
 Inuzuka managed to glide the aircraft back but clipped a small building at the edge of the airfield while trying to land, causing the aircraft to burst into flames.
 Inuzuka died the next day.
 While Mitsubishi and naval technicians sought to find the cause of the accident, all future flights were grounded.
-The engine cutout had occurred because the angle of climb, coupled with the fuel tanks being half-filled for this first flight, caused a shifting of the fuel, which in turn caused an auto cutout device to activate because of an air lock in the fuel line.
+According to Grunden, the engine outage had occurred due to a design flaw in the fuel injection system.
+The steep angle of the climb, coupled with the fuel tanks being half-filled for this first flight, caused a shifting of the fuel, which in turn caused an auto cutout device to activate because of an air lock in the fuel line.
 Requests to continue flight testing were denied pending the modification of the fuel pumps in the aircraft.
 The sixth and seventh prototypes were to be fitted with the modified Ro.2 engine.